wiktorn/sparta/content/posts/romanticmodel.md

 Setting aside these tensions which show the multidimensionality of the theme of Sparta in various areas of Polish culture, what generalisations can be drawn reconciling the different points of view?
 The fact is that Sparta functions in Polish culture – and this is probably the most important common denominator of our studies – as a positive model of individual, self-sacrificing dedication to one’s country, and to a worthy although often lost cause.
 In this sense, Sparta in Polish culture is a model of valour and Thermopylaean sacrifice, even if this model is represented not only by Leonidas but also by King Agis.
 As such, it is a personal, individual model, chosen intentionally, and available to everyone… This positive model does not include the blind military force that destroys individuals, nor is it interested only in a strong state’s corporality, violence and capacity for expansion.
 Norwid pointed to the dangers of such a non-Thermopylaean, non-self-sacrificing, non-Greek Sparta (i.e. incompatible with the Romantic ideal of freedom).
 It is a paradox that, after the experiences of totalitarianism and the fascist fascination with the Spartans, the 20th century did not demolish that “Thermopylaean” ideal of Sparta.
 Miłosz or Herbert, who – like Norwid – were sceptical about Sparta with its destruction of the individual and its synonymity with violence, essentially did not destroy the “Thermopylaean” model, so deeply ingrained in Polish culture, as a model of valour and self-sacrifice, a voluntarily chosen proof of fidelity to a lost but priceless cause.

 [^1]: Juliusz Słowacki, *Agamemnon's Tomb* (*Grób Agamemnona*), transl.
 Catherine O'Neil, in: *Poland/s Angry Romantic: Two Poems and a Play by Juliusz Slowacki*, ed.
 P. Cochran, B. Johnston, M. Modrzewska and C. O'Neil, Cambridge Scholars Publishing 2009, p, 160--163.
-[^1]: Cf. M. Brożek (1976: 305-306).
+[^2]: M. Brożek, *Agis i Kleomenes* [commentary], in: *Plutarch z Cheronei, Żywoty sławnych mężów*, transl. and ed.
+M. Brożek, Wrocław, Ossolineum,  1976, p.
+305-306.
 Plutarch’s text was Słowacki’s inspiration.
-[^2]: E. Rawson (1991).
-See also: G. Highet (1967: 394 and subsequent pages).
+[^3]: E. Rawson, *The Spartan Tradition in European Thought*, Oxford, Clarendon P., 1991.
+See also: G. Highet, *The Classical Tradition.
+Greek and Roman Influences on Western Literature*, Oxford:  University Press, 1967, p.
+394 and subsequent pages).
-[^3]: I wrote more extensively about the play in the paper: *The Myth of Sparta in Juliusz Słowacki and Cyprian Norwid’s Dramas.
-Romantic Reinterpretation of Greek Heritage – the Polish Variant*, in a collective work being prepared for publication at the Collegium Budapest (project  “Multiple Antiquities and Multiple Modernities in Nineteenth-Century Europe”, 2005) (Kalinowska 2011).
+[^4]: I wrote more extensively about the play in the paper: *The Myth of Sparta in Juliusz Słowacki and Cyprian Norwid’s Dramas.
+Romantic Reinterpretation of Greek Heritage – the Polish Variant*, in a collective work being prepared for publication at the Collegium Budapest (project  “Multiple Antiquities and Multiple Modernities in Nineteenth-Century Europe”, 2005) (M. Kalinowska, *The Myth of Sparta in Juliusz Słowacki and Cyprian Norwid’s Dramas.
+Romantic Reinterpretation of Greek Heritage – the Polish Variant*, in: G. Klaniczay, M. Werner, O. Gecser (eds.), *Multiple Antiquities – Multiple Modernities.
+Ancient Histories in Nineteenth Century European Cultures*, Frankfurt/New York, Campus Verlag, 2011, pp. 547-561).
-[^4]: For more about Słowacki’s Agezylausz, and especially the Greece-Poland motif, the role of the chorus, and the “mystery aspect” of the play, see J. Skuczyński (1993: 152 and subsequent pages).
+[^5]: For more about Słowacki’s Agezylausz, and especially the Greece-Poland motif, the role of the chorus, and the “mystery aspect” of the play, see J. Skuczyński, *Odmiany form dramatycznych w okresie romantyzmu.
+Słowacki – Mickiewicz – Krasiński*, Toruń: Wydawnictwo UMK, 1993, p.
+152 and subsequent pages.
-[^5]: This is the metaphor used by the chorus in Agezylausz, speaking of Sparta’s importance for the history of humankind.
-See J. Słowacki (1961: 93).
-In the original: w Sparcie, gdzie "pierwsza człowieka siła / Posągiem białym świeciła”.
+[^6]: This is the metaphor used by the chorus in Agezylausz, speaking of Sparta’s importance for the history of humankind.
+See J. Słowacki, *Agezylausz*, [in:] idem, *Dzieła wszystkie*, ed.
+J. Kleiner, vol. 12, part 2, Wrocław, Ossolineum, 1961, p.
+93. In the original: w Sparcie, gdzie "pierwsza człowieka siła / Posągiem białym świeciła”.
-[^6]: Cf. ibidem, s.
+[^7]: Cf. ibidem, p.
 96.